 Read our PSPF reporting portal – quick start guide for help getting started.

-All non-corporate Commonwealth entities submitted a PSPF maturity report for the 2019–20 reporting period.
-In addition, 5 corporate Commonwealth entities voluntarily submitted maturity reports.
+All non-corporate Commonwealth entities submitted a PSPF self-assessment report for the 2020–21 reporting period.
+In addition, 8 corporate Commonwealth entities and 1 Commonwealth company voluntarily submitted self-assessment reports.

 Compliance reporting under the previous PSPF

 Before 30 September 2018, the PSPF was a compliance framework.
 This meant that each year non-corporate Commonwealth entities had to self-assess their PSPF compliance and report on their security posture and measures taken to address identified key risks.